Local measurements and the entanglement transition in quantum spin chains: Setup and main result

-\end{prop} This string-order in SPT phases plays a crucial role in the following.
-In fact, it is the string order in the pre-measured state $\omega$ that is responsible for the long-range entanglement in the post-measurement state.
+\end{prop} As we already mentioned, this string order in SPT phases plays a crucial role in the following.
+In fact, it is the string order in the pre-measured state $\omega$ that is responsible for the long-range order in the post-measurement state.

 In the example of the cluster state, the string order parameters are given by

 This follows from the observation that $Z_{\mathrm{o}}^{i} X_{\mathrm{e}}^{[i,j)} Z^j_{\mathrm{o}} = \alpha^{-1}_{\rm cluster}(X_{\mathrm{e}}^{[i,j)})$, see~\eqref{eq: stabilizers}, which yields